langest/RetroStats/README.md

   -f FILE, --file FILE  path to the stats file, defaults to
                         /home/pi/RetroPie/game_stats.log
 ```
-After starting the server, open a browser and go to your Raspberry Pi's ip.
+After starting the server, open a browser and go to your Raspberry Pi's ip followed by the portnumber.
+`<pi-ip>:<port number>, default port number is 8080.
-If you run with a custom portnumber make sure to add that to the url.
+If you run with a custom port number make sure to add that to the URL.

 # Roadmap
 There is no time frame for when the features will be implemented,
 this is something I do in my spare time so the time I can invest is limited.
 Upcoming features in no particular order:
 * Automate installation
-* Cache data in webclient for faster and more responsive graph updates
+* Cache data in web client for faster and more responsive graph updates
 * Add historical data functionality from cli to the web gui as well